mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

 .. math:: S = -\sum_j x_j \left(\log(x_j/A)-1\right)

-where :math:`A` is a constant and the formula to use depends on the input property *PositiveImage*: when it is set to *False* the first equation will be applied, whereas the latter expresion will be used if this property is set to *True*.
+where :math:`A` is a constant and the formula which is used depends on the input property *PositiveImage*: when it is set to *False* the first equation will be applied, whereas the latter expresion will be used if this property is set to *True*.
 The sensitive of the reconstructed image to reconstructed image will vary depending on the data.
 In general a smaller value would preduce a